ldnclj/classic-ldnclj.github.com/index.markdown

 Dojos at uSwitch are on the second Monday of the month.

-Our next dojo at uSwitch 9 February.

 #### ThoughtWorks Dojo

 Dojos at ThoughtWorks are on the last Tuesday of the month, except December.

-The next Thoughtworks dojo will be on 24 February.

 ### Clojurian Lunches